 Gluten-Free Brown Rice Flour Tortillas

 Making your own gluten-free brown rice flour tortillas is so simple!
 With just a few ingredients you can make healthier tortillas at home.
 My recipe is egg-free and xanthan gum-free as well.
 I use a cast iron tortilla press to quickly press all of the tortillas, and then I cook them in a hot cast iron skillet on my stovetop.
 My children love to help with the entire process of making homemade tortillas too…otherwise I probably would not make them very often!
-Use this recipe during Phase 2 and Phase 3 of our Elimination Diet!
+Use this recipe during Phase 2 and Phase 3 of the Elimination Diet!

 If you don't own a tortilla press you can roll the dough in between two pieces of parchment paper using a rolling pin.
 I've made so many versions of this recipe to try to figure out the best method for getting flexible tortillas.
 I've found that using boiling water works far better than cold or warm water.
 It makes a BIG difference in how pliable the tortillas are after cooking so don't skip this step!
 Beyond the boiling water, you can vary the amount of arrowroot powder to brown rice flour.
 More arrowroot equals really flexible tortillas, but they end up on the chewier side.